posb00/test-itjuana/README.md

 ```
 clone the project

+Make sure you can run PHP scripts

 ```

 ### How To Run the proyect
 ```
-just go to the PHP-TEST File and open the terminal then run this command:
+just go to the Folder where you clone your Files and open the terminal then run this command:

 php command.php -s shipmentDestinations.txt -n driversNames.txt